 Although only a fraction of the chloride is in solution, it is in a dynamic equilibrium.
 Thus, the chloroaluminate compound present would allow resupply if the free chloride were leached out.

 It is unlikely to be so without a definition of the aggregate and cement types and quantities.
-It has been suggested, and it seems reasonable, that a threshold concentration of chloride ions must be exceeded in an oxygen-rich environment before a significant level of steel reinforcement corrosion occurs.
+It has been suggested, and it seems reasonable, that a threshold concentration of chloride ions must be exceeded in an oxygen-rich environment before significant corrosion of steel reinforcement occurs.
 Some of the defined values for this level are given in the Table below.

 As can be seen, there is an extensive range of defined critical values.
 Part of the reason is that a scientist would probably define the onset of corrosion as the point at which sufficient chloride is present at the rebar to catalyse the corrosion reaction.